-Moody's Rating Credit Risk Grades Internal Description Aaa 1 Low.
+Moody's rating Creatt risk graaes Internal description Aaa 1 Low.
 The borrower has extremely strong capacity to meet its financial commitments.
 This is the highest credit rating assigned.
-Aa1 2 Low.
+Aal 2 Low.
 The borrower has very strong capacity to meet its financing commitments.
 It differs from the highest rated borrowers only to a small degree.
 This credit rating is in the upper level in its category and closest to the highest rating.
 Aa2 3 Low.
 The borrower has very strong capacity to meet its financial commitments.
 This credit rating is in the base level in its category.
 An upgrade to 2 or a downgrade to 4 will not change the risk perception.
 Aa3 4 Low.
 The borrower has very strong capacity to meet its financial commitments.
 This credit rating is in the lower level in its category.
 A downgrade will change the overall perception from very strong to strong capacity, A1 5 Medium The borrower has strong capacity to meet its financial A2 5 commitments but is somewhat more susceptible to the adverse A3 5 effects of changes in circumstances and economic conditions than borrower in higher rated categories.
+Baa1 6 Medium.
+The borrower has adequate capacity to meet its Baa2 6 financial commitments.
+However, adverse economic conditions Baa3 6 or changing circumstances are more likely to lead to a weakened capacity of the borrower to meet its financial commitments.
+Ba1 7 Monitoring.
+The borrower is less vulnerable in the near term than Ba2 7 other lower rated borrowers.
+However, it faces major ongoing Ba3 7 uncertainties and exposure to adverse business, financial or economic conditions which could lead to its inadequate capacity to meet its financial commitments.